SQream/sqream_docs/guides/operations/creating_or_cloning_a_storage_cluster.rst

 .. _creating_or_cloning_a_storage_cluster:

 ****************************************
-Creating or cloning a storage cluster
+Creating or Cloning a Storage Cluster
 ****************************************

 When SQream DB is installed, it comes with a default storage cluster.
 This guide will help if you need a fresh storage cluster or a separate copy of an existing storage cluster.